 St. Louis Cemetery No. 1

 New Orleans, Louisiana: There is no question as to which tomb in the St. Louis Cemetery No. 1 belongs to Voodoo priestess Marie Laveau.
 Hoards of followers have left offerings and marked three “x’s” on her crypt in hopes of having their wishes granted.
 Laveau is one of the many famous residents buried in—and said to haunt—New Orleans’ oldest cemetery.
 Built in 1789 and situated close behind the French Quarter, the cemetery spans only a block but supposedly houses 100,000 of the city’s dead, many of whom are thought to still walk the cemetery’s grounds.
 Take a cemetery tour to get the insider knowledge.
+Note: Visitors to the cemetery must be accompanied by a licensed tour guide.

 New Orleans, Louisiana The ghosts at this upscale restaurant are some of the classiest you’ll find.
 Count Arnaud, himself appears in the main dining room dressed in his tuxedo, surveying the guests and smiling at the energetic atmosphere.
 Meanwhile, guests have reported seeing a woman in a hat casually stroll through the dining room to disappear into a wall, apparently seeking to ascend the staircase that was once visible before the wall was added.
 Another group of well-dressed ghostly gentlemen enjoy themselves at the bar after hours.
 Aside from occasionally surprising waiters (and causing them to drop their trays), the spirits are friendly enough and simply add to the charm of this nearly 100-year-old establishment.
 Visit Arnaud's Restaurant.